cole-h06/Verity/README.md

 # Approach

 Sources and claims form a bipartite graph.
 Each edge represents a source asserting a claim about a product spec.
-Rather than resolving conflicts by majority vote, Verity jointly infers source credibility and claim confidence from the graph.
+Verity treats the dataset as a network rather than a collection of independent observations.
 <p align="center">
   <img src="images/source_claim_graph.png" width="520">
 </p>